Making money is hard, no question about that. And yet it is what everybody’s after, right?

 This type of content will likely speak directly to that customer’s needs at that specific time.

-And if you show your target customer you are a reliable source and have a great record of success (via social proof, case studies, portfolio, etc), they will likely trust that this ebook or guide you’re selling is worth paying for.
+And if you show your target customers you are a reliable source and have a great record of success (via social proof, case studies, portfolio, etc), they will likely trust that this ebook or guide you’re selling is worth paying for.

 The short of it